GaProgMan/dwCheckApi/README.md

 The [L-Space wiki](http://wiki.lspace.org/mediawiki/Bibliography#Novels) is currently being used to seed the database.

 All character and book data are copyrighted to Terry Pratchett and/or Transworld Publishers no infringement was intended.

-# TODO

-Strikethrough or remove when done

-- Update README sections for models and returned data types